 You hear it on the radio, see it on TV and read it in the paper — “Loan Modification.”
-If you’re not sure what it means: lenders in record numbers are re-writing loans for persons who are at risk of losing their homes in foreclosure.
+If you’re not sure what it means: lenders in record numbers are re-writing online installment loans for persons who are at risk of losing their homes in foreclosure.
 The Federal Government has implemented several programs, including a $75 million plan aimed at encouraging lenders to re-write millions of mortgages to slow the foreclosure crisis.
 The plan seeks to help 9 million Americans retain their homes.

 The State of California too, has passed legislation aimed at encouraging lenders to implement modification programs.
 The state legislation adds 90 days to the foreclosure timeline, unless the lender has received an exemption from the State based upon its having implemented a meaningful modification program.
 With encouragement from State and Federal governments, one would believe loan modification has to be the solution to the foreclosure crisis.
 The numbers; however, do not bear that out.
 A new report from the Office of Thrift Supervision reveals that loan modifications may not offer the answer homeowners need.